dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 Error

-Summary

    The base class for all errors related to file I/O.

 Superclasses